nthompso/Lasagna-Box/README.md

 # Lasagna-Box
-Command Line Digital Signal Processor
+Digital Signal Processor from the Command Line.